Dealing With Aggravated Stalking in Georgia

 The victims in such cases may take out a temporary restraining order or protective order against the stalker, compelling them to keep their distance.

-Aggravated stalking, like other felony offenses, is serious.
+Aggravated stalking, like other felony offenses, is profound.
 If you are dealing with such charges, you could spend many years in jail if convicted.
-As such, it is important that you defend yourself diligently in court with the help of experienced criminal lawyers in Lawrenceville.
+As such, you must defend yourself diligently in court with the help of experienced criminal lawyers in Lawrenceville.

 In the meantime, the information in this guide can help you understand the charge you’re dealing with so you can take the necessary steps to secure your freedom.